Don’t worry about forgetting your passwords ever again with the all-new password manager. Try PureKeep

 Next step: Uninstall the non-working miniports

-When doing this, take a note of the miniports that you are removing, you’ll need to know this later when reinstalling.
+When doing this, make a note of the miniports that you are removing, you’ll need to know this later when reinstalling.

 Removing the Problematic WAN Miniport Driver